 Why is stormwater a problem?
 To give some perspective, the U.S. Environmental Protection Agency indicates that over 40% of waters assessed by the states are too polluted for fishing or swimming.
 The top four impairments are pathogens, metals, nutrients, and sediment.

-Nonpoint sources associated with stormwater account for over 40 percent of these polluted waters.
-Conversely, traditional point sources (i.e., wastewater treatment plants) account for only about 10 percent of these polluted or “impaired” waters.
+Nonpoint sources associated with stormwater account for over 40% of these polluted waters.
+Conversely, traditional point sources (i.e., wastewater treatment plants) account for only about 10% of these polluted or “impaired” waters.
 Hundreds of impaired water segments in Florida have lost their “designated use” due, in part, to stormwater pollution.

 Florida’s regulatory approach recognizes that stormwater is a nonpoint source and therefore many end-of-pipe technologies are not effective.
-Rather, a Best Management Practice (BMP) based approach has been embraced using “presumptive criteria,” as codified in the statewide Environmental Resource Permitting (ERP) rule, Chapter 62-330, F.A.C.
+Rather, a best management practice (BMP) based approach has been embraced using “presumptive criteria,” as codified in the statewide Environmental Resource Permitting (ERP) rule, Chapter 62-330, F.A.C.
 These BMPs include a menu of site-specific practices that generally involve retention or detention of stormwater runoff.
-The stormwater treatment target is removal of 80 percent of the annual average load of post development pollutants for Class III waters, and 95 percent removal for Outstanding Florida Waters.
+The stormwater treatment target is removal of 80% of the annual average load of post development pollutants for Class III waters and 95% removal for Outstanding Florida Waters.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.